anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 ##### Structured Data as Information Capital

-Structured data's potential ripples beyond the organization of information; It's a catalyst for bringing offline, real-world artifacts into the digital realm, enriching available information, and enabling a multitude of expressions and possibilities for the resultant datasets.
+Structured data's potential ripples beyond the organization of information; It's a catalyst for bringing offline, real-world artifacts into the digital realm, enriching available information, and enabling a multitude of expressions and possibilities for the resultant datasets and streams.

 Data as a Capacity-Building Resource